 Military retirees have one of the best pension plans in the US.
-After only 20 years, military retirees can retire under the High-3 retirement plan with 50% of their basic pay, full medical coverage, and a slew of other benefits that will stay with them throughout the remainder of their lives.
+After only 20 years of service, military retirees can retire under the High-3 retirement plan with 50% of their basic pay, full medical coverage, and a slew of other benefits that will stay with them throughout the remainder of their lives.
 Members who retire under the new Blended Retirement System will earn 40% of their base pay, in addition to whatever they stashed away in their Thrift Savings Plan.

 Considering that one can begin receiving retirement benefits around age 40 and potentially receive the benefits for another 40 years or more, this is an extremely good deal.
 But is it enough to live off for the rest of your life?

 Can You Live Off Military Retirement Pay?

 The short answer is, yes, absolutely.

 But it takes a lot of planning to make this work.

 A good friend of mine, Doug Nordman, wrote the book, The Military Guide to Financial Independence and Early Retirement, and founded the website, The Military Guide.

 In his book and website, Doug discusses the steps he took to achieve financial independence – the point where he would no longer need to actively work to sustain his lifestyle.
 He and his wife saved and invested over the course of their careers, and even made dozens of mistakes along the way.
 But by saving a high percentage of their income and living well within their means, they were able to reach the point where they could maintain a nice quality of life (in Hawaii, no less!) while living off the income from his military pension and their investments.